Imdavyking/econova_wallet/README.md

 - 🧩 **All Chains.
 One Wallet.**
   No more switching between MetaMask, Phantom, or Argent X. Econova unifies your multichain experience—**transact with any token from a single wallet**.

+- 🧠 **Crypto-Powered AI Browser**
+  A built-in browser that rewards users with crypto for assisting and training generative AI models.
+  Earn tokens by contributing to language improvement, labeling data, or interacting with AI tools inside the wallet.
+  Turn your time and knowledge into crypto rewards—_directly from the wallet app_.

 ---